Your first program in Python for SPIKE Pro Preview

 3. time.sleep_ms() - pauses the program for a set number of milliseconds.
 1000 milliseconds are equal to 1 second.

-To use the motor commands, we need to tell the program that we'll be using them by writing the following at the beginning of the program:
+To use motor commands, we first need to tell the program that we will use them.
+We do this by writing the following at the beginning of the program:

 import motor

-Similarly, to use the wait command "time.sleep_ms()" we need to warn the program that we'll be using it:
+Similarly, to use the wait command "time.sleep_ms()", we need to tell the program that we will use it:

 import time